Better usage of data and alerts for IIOT

 provides a great opportunity for transforming Enterprise software to make it far more engaging to its users than ever before.
 Cloud offers new consumption models to enterprise software users — more potential to offer ‘consumer grade’ experiences that the users are used to in their private time.
 IoT is already increasingly penetrating into the day-to-day life with things like fitness apps on smart phones, intelligent devices inside homes etc. Experiences people have while using these solutions set the bar very high.
 It is no longer about interacting with one ‘thing.’
 It is about interacting with end-to-end ‘systems.’

 Unlike the On Premise world, where the users didn’t make the buying decisions of the software they wanted to use, the Cloud versions provide opportunities to change this.
 Newer business models e.g. ‘in-app’ purchases, ‘freemium’ could include the business users in the buying decisions.
-Many of such models are already extensively used in consumer (software) .
+Many of such models are already extensively used in consumer (software) industry.

 The basis of this article refers to my learning and observations from several co-innovation (with large enterprises) projects between 2011–2015.
 These projects were with customers across industry.
 I had the privilege to work closely with both the business stakeholders and the end users to understand the various business processes and thereby potential aspects within to bring value.